Bhavanalagadapati/Readshpere/README.md

 3. **Build and Run:**
 - Build the project in Android Studio and run it on an emulator or a physical device.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to Public Library, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add new feature'`).
-5. Push to the branch (`git push origin feature/new-feature`).
-6. Create a new Pull Request.